JujuAdams/Scribble/latest/features.md

 - Font effect baking
 - Resolution-independent [MSDF fonts](MSDF-Fonts)

-Scribble supports all GameMaker export modules, including consoles, with the exception that **HTML5 is not supported** due to [bugs in GameMaker's JavaScript runner](https://github.com/JujuAdams/scribble/issues/18).
+Scribble supports all GameMaker export modules, including consoles, Opera GX, and HTML5.

 Scroll down to read more about each feature.